freeCodeCamp/freeCodeCamp/guide/english/c/loops/index.md

 They can be categorized as:

-(a) Entry controlled loops- Loops in which the condition is checked before every iteration. e.g. for loop, while loop (a) Exit controlled loop- Loops in which the execution takes place once even if the condition is false. e.g. for do-while loop
+(a) Entry controlled loops- Loops in which the test condition is checked before executing the loop body. e.g. for loop, while loop
+(a) Exit controlled loop- Loops in which test condition is checked after executing the loop body. e.g.  do-while loop

 ## While loops